-Funding for this work is coming from Measure RR, which was approved by BART District voters in 2016.
+Funding for the track rebuilding work is coming from Measure RR, which was approved by BART District voters in 2016.
 Measure RR provides \$3.5 billion in bonds to rebuild the BART system over the coming years.
 RR funds have also been used to rebuild other portions of trackway.
 The expenditure of RR funds is monitored by an independent Bond Oversight Committee to ensure projects are cost-effective, meet quality standards, and are completed in a timely manner.
+Funding for the new rail car storage facility is provided in part by a \$1.17 billion grant from the Federal Transit Administration.
+The storage facility is part of the Transbay Corridor Core Capacity Program, which will dramatically increase the number of trains BART can run through the Transbay Tube.